 In addition, decentralization prevents a single person or central power from determining certain events that lead to a change in value.
 The market and its adoption determine when it is worth it.

 Some cryptocurrency advocates cite the transparency of the platforms as something good and desirable.
 Every detail involving a transaction is public knowledge thanks to a blockchain-distributed ledger.
-When it comes to a digital currency, only the banks and the intervening parties can know who is sending, receiving, and the amounts involved.
+Regarding digital currency, only the banks and the intervening parties can know who is sending, receiving, and the amounts involved.

 While in one, we get more privacy, in another, we get transparency that can be useful to avoid corruption cases.
 In the end, corruption occurs with the government’s intervention, which is precisely the one with the power to review these transactions, hiding this information through very complex bureaucratic processes.

 Digital currencies are usually stable and easy to manage, and the international community accepts them as legal tender.
-Digital currencies, after all, are digital representations of fiat money, so the vast majority of people understand and accept them when making a purchase or sale, making them more stable when compared to new technologies, such as cryptocurrencies.
+Digital currencies, after all, are digital representations of fiat money.
+So most people understand and accept them when making a purchase or sale, making them more stable than new technologies, such as cryptocurrencies.
 Although they are gaining wider adoption, the general public has not yet accepted them.

 It is also interesting to talk about the price volatility of cryptocurrencies as a reason for the lack of stability.
 Something that will eventually diminish as there is more liquidity in the market.

 Most countries are seriously analyzing making cryptocurrencies legal and accepting them for different purposes.
-Because governments or any government-controlled entity does not back them, traditional legal frameworks do not find them valuable.
+Traditional legal frameworks do not find them valuable because governments or any government-controlled entity does not back them.

-However, the increased adoption by citizens has pushed their governments to think seriously about them and see this new form of money as a new way to make transactions.
+However, the increased adoption by citizens has pushed their governments to think seriously about them.
+They see this new form of money as a new way to transact.
 Some countries, such as El Salvador, made Bitcoin legal.

-Discussions are already underway, and we will have new cryptocurrencies accepted as legal tender by new countries sooner.
-Especially those countries that need more stability because their currency depreciates faster than more volatile cryptocurrencies.
+Discussions are currently taking place, and there is a possibility that new countries may recognize and accept cryptocurrencies as legal tender shortly.
+Especially in those countries that need more stability because their currency depreciates faster than volatile cryptocurrencies.